tuckerjohnson/quads/README.txt

 From a command prompt in the root directory:

-cat variables/* eng-files/* front-matter/* book.ly | lilypond -dno-point-and-click --output="piece title" -
+cat variables/* eng-files/* front-matter/* book.ly | lilypond -dno-point-and-click --output="quads" -

 The content of this project (music and logos) is protected under copyright, and the underlying source code used to format that content licensed under the Unlicense.